luminartech/dev-tools/README.md

 # path/to/your/file/or/folder -> @owner1
 ```

-Specify the `--level N` to see the owners of `N` child directories.
+Specify the `--level N` to see the owners of child items in the N-th directory level below your provided folder.

 ## Hooks